temcocontrols/woo-variations-table/readme.txt

 * Each variation will have its own "add to cart" button and this button use AJAX so ne reload needed to add it to cart.
 * You can select where you want the variations table to show up in the product page.

+= Upgrading from 1.x =
+It's completely safe to upgrade from 1.x released to 2.x release , there is no breaking changes.

 == Installation ==

 After downloading the ZIP file,